trisharjani/Twitter-Sentiment-Analysis-Python-/README.md

 While this page contains a summarised version of my project, feel free to access the full thesis document [here](http://bit.ly/trisha_thesis) or alternatively watch this [video of a workshop I delivered remotely for the British Library] (http://bit.ly/britishlib_video) for students looking to conduct research projects using social media data

 ## Project Tools
 To do this, I used a publicly available dataset containing Twitter data which you may download [here](https://catalog.docnow.io/) titled "Ireland 8th amendment referendum vote".
 Alternatively, the .txt file is also included in repository.
 I chose to use Python given its ease to work with and R/ R Studio's speed limitations in processing big data.
-Writing in Python 3.5, I used Jupyter Notebook and Anaconda employing the following packages during the analysis.
 Feel free to access the full script [here](https://github.com/trisharjani/twitter_sentment_python/blob/master/Cleaning_Sentiment_News.ipynb).
+Kindly flagging that this code is quite long and may take a few tries to load.

+Writing in Python 3.5, I used Jupyter Notebook and Anaconda.
+Below are some of the key packages I used for data exploration, manipulation, analysis and visualisation.

+* numpy
+* pandas
-* Numpy
+* seaborn
+* nltk (natural language toolkit)
-* Pandas
+* matplotlib
-* Seaborn
+* statsmodels

+Network analysis was performed using a different program, namely [CytoScape](https://cytoscape.org/).
+It could have alternatively been done using the NetworkX package in Python however since I was using my laptop, I was computationally limited and thus it was most accessible to use a different application which was also able to provide basic network measures such as degree centrality, betweenness centrality, eigenvector centrality etc.

 ## Data Cleaning & Simple Classification